 The conference took place in the Arts Faculty (Lecture Theatre 3) of the University of Bristol, 17 Woodland Rd, over two days.
 It consisted of eight sessions with papers by invited experts in the field and a capacity audience of c.105 people.
 We started by examining the ship herself and then moved outwards in a series of broadening rings to investigate the wider context of the vessel.
 Our investigation began with Newport and The Severn Sea (Môr Hafren), as the Bristol Channel was more normally known in this period.
 From there, we moved on to explore the wider commercial and political networks of England, the Basque Country, Portugal and the Mediterranean.
 A copy of the conference flyer (PDF, 495kB) (illustrated below) is available as a pdf (500k).

-At the end of the conference it was agreed that we will produce a volume based on the proceedings, subject to the securing of sufficient funding.
-There are three main reasons this seems worthwhile.
-First, and most importantly, the publication will provide a set of studies that can help to create an interpretive framework for the future understanding this important ship.
+At the end of the conference it was agreed that we should produce a volume based on the proceedings, subject to the securing of sufficient funding.
+There are three main reasons this seemed worthwhile.
+First, and most importantly, the publication will provide a set of studies that can help to create an interpretive framework for the future understanding of this important ship.
 Second, it was recognised that such a volume will be able to offer a set of valuable investigations into the the maritime world of the fifteenth century, which offer a concentration of study rarely found elsewhere.
 Third, the volume will serve to showcase the innovative approaches being taken by maritime historians and archaeologists of this period, revealing, in particular, how fruitful it can be when they work in collaboration to investigate the shipping and trade of the pre-modern era.

 Harbour cruises on the Matthew of Bristol, 18.00-19.00 and 19.00-20.00, the first of which was paid for by the Matthew of Bristol Trust.
 About 60 people took part in the cruises.